Privacy and cookies

 For legal work

-If you seek an estimate of costs for legal work, are provided with free initial advice or become a client of the firm, we will also need information to confirm your identity e.g. your date of birth, about your matter and circumstances as well as contact information for you and other parties to the matter.
-The information that we need will be explained to you by our lawyers and/or set out in our letter of engagement depending on the nature of your matter.
+If you seek an estimate of costs for legal work, are provided with free initial advice or become a client of the firm, we will also need information to confirm your identity e.g. your date of birth, about your matter and circumstances as well as contact information for you, your personnel and other parties to the matter.
+The information that we need will be explained to you by our lawyers and/or set out in our letter of engagement depending on the nature of your matter but may include both personal data and special categories of data.
+You may also provide us with additional information that you consider relevant as part of your instruction.

 From third parties